What is menopause?

 - Dry skin, eyes or mouth

-Women who are still in the menopause transition (perimenopause) may experience the above as well as:
+Women who are still in the menopause transition (perimenopause) may also experience:

 - Breast tenderness